Bougakov/Micromake-D1-3D-printer/calibrating.md

 ## Step three: measuring the printer height manually.

 I also wanted to have the printer's height measured exactly.
 My printer has had a value of `329.260 Z max length [mm]` stored in memory.
 I added 2cm and rounded it up to 340mm and stored the new value in memory.
-(Use Machine -> Firmware configuration to change printer's settings in CURA)
+(Use `Machine` -> `Firmware configuration` to change printer's settings in CURA.)

 Run these commands to first home the head and then move it down: